• Ξένες ταινίες Γυρίσματα |

 Share on FacebookShare on Twittershare

-Who hasn’t really used the long-distance buses on their first trip?
+How it all started in the medium that has transported millions of Greeks to their intercity destinations.
+Who hasn't really used the long-distance buses on their first trip?
 Groups of people were made an appointment in Kifissos district (where the CFBR departure and arrival point is).
 Several people took their first vacation, travelling on the long-distance buses.
 Others went and still go to their particular homelands in the countryside.
 But how many people know exactly what KTEL (CFBR) means?

 We can’t say it’s anything unrelated to the service it offers, but it’s not the first thing that comes to mind.
 Let’s take a look at their story first.
 The KTEL are transport companies that serve the transportation of passengers between Greek cities using long-distance buses.
 We also call KTEL the boarding stations.
 “Rendezvous at the KTEL”, “See you at the KTEL”, are expressions that remind us many things.